aunnnn/SwiftyLocalization/README.md

 - [ ] Generate a counterpart of Localizables.swift - a helper to decode and return localized String.

 # Overview

----
-- Edit Google Spreadsheets,
+- Edit Google Spreadsheets
-- Run Google Apps Script (for Spreadsheets -> csv files),
+- Spreadsheets -> csv files (Google App Script)
-- Sync with Google Drive app (for Syncing csv files from Drive to local folder)/ Or download csv files manually,
+- csv files -> local csv files (Synced by Google Drive app, or manually download)
-- Run Python (for generating Localizable.strings & Localizables.swift).
+- local csv files -> Localizable.strings & Localizables.struct (Python script)
-- Decode a key to return localized string.

 # Steps
----
 1. Edit Google Spreadsheets.
 Look at a guideline [here.](https://docs.google.com/spreadsheets/d/1zB_tPPhUxbjB6sVpLmvgGVXdd-7d5mvfrOaCzgkhHv8/edit?usp=sharing)
 2. Export them to csv files with [Michael Derazon's Google script.](https://www.drzon.net/export-all-google-sheets-to-csv/) A slightly modified version is included here (google_sheets_export_csv.txt).
 Just copy to script editor and run it.
 After this, a folder named 'csvFiles' will waiting in your Drive folder.
 It contains all csv files from all sheets (sheetname.csv).
 Change the code, e.g. for folder names, as you need.
 3. (Optional) For quick development iteration: